civitatis/redsys-query-php/README.md

 # Redsys query PHP

-Allow query order transactions into redsys.
+Allow query order transactions done into spanish gateway banks that uses Sermepa/Redsys.

 This is used into webservice located in /apl02/services/SerClsWSConsulta.

-The documentation is located in 'Consultas SOAP HMAC SHA256 2.5', in root folder.
+The spanish documentation is located in 'Consultas SOAP HMAC SHA256 2.5', in root folder.

 ## Installation